ineedthisforCPEN/qrrr/README.md

 # QRRR
-QRRR is a project for expanding the data capacity of QR codes by animating them.
-A standard QR code is a static image that is capable of storing limited amounts of data (probably for good reason).
-QRRR codes abandon anything reasonable and animate QR codes to be able to significantly increate the data capacity of a regular QR code.
+QRRR is an animated QR code.
+Why?
+Because I thought it would be interesting to extend a QR code's data encoding capabilities into a third dimension.
+A standard [QR code](https://en.wikipedia.org/wiki/QR_code) is a two-dimensional image that stores limited amounts of data (maximum of around 3000 bytes), and this is likely done for good reasons and decided by compentent engineers.
+QRRR codes abandon all good design decitions and responsibility and animate QR codes so that they can encode unlimited amounts of data.